- Agile renders traditional project portfolio metrics useless. The main steering lever used to be end dates; with Agile, the main lever is scope.

 - Tailor the process to your organization with either an “engaged” or “abstracted” approach.
 The engaged approach requires stakeholders to frequently interact with project teams to manage and refine scope.
 The abstracted approach is more traditional, with projects steered largely through high-level budgeting and resource allocation.

+Define your current state based on PPM and Agile maturity.
 Assess the value of an Agile portfolio and prepare to develop one suited to your organization.

-Build and implement an Agile portfolio dashboard
+Call #4 - Build an Agile portfolio dashboard

-Manage and optimize the Agile project portfolio
+Call #5 - Optimize the Agile project portfolio

 Book Your Workshop